Información sobre medicamentos proporcionada por: IBM Micromedex

 This medicine may make you drowsy, confused, or less alert than you are normally.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

-Diazepam nasal spray may cause some people to be agitated, irritable, or display other abnormal behaviors.
+This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
-Also tell your doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
+Also tell your doctor if you have sudden or strong feelings, including feeling nervous, angry, restless, violent, or scared.
 If you or your caregiver notice any of these side effects, tell your doctor right away.

 Check with your doctor right away if blurred vision, difficulty with reading, or any other change in vision occurs during or after treatment.
 Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).